programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 **At the end of this lesson**, you'll have a basic live website where you can publish content that other people can visit—it will look like [this](http://amandavisconti.github.io/JekyllDemo/)!—and you'll also have some resources to explore if you want to further customize the site.

-**Requirements:** An computer (Mac/Windows/Linux are all okay, but this lesson doesn't cover some aspects of Linux use), the ability to download and install software on the computer, an internet connection that can support downloading software (including a large 4.5 GB file). *Warning:* [an early step](#section2-1) requires the downloading of a piece of software that may take 3-5 hours to download, so you'll want to budget about half an hour to begin the lesson, and then plan on continuing the lesson following a break for this long download.
+**Requirements:** A computer (Mac/Windows/Linux are all okay, but this lesson doesn't cover some aspects of Linux use), the ability to download and install software on the computer, an internet connection that can support downloading software (including a large 4.5 GB file). *Warning:* [an early step](#section2-1) requires the downloading of a piece of software that may take 3-5 hours to download, so you'll want to budget about half an hour to begin the lesson, and then plan on continuing the lesson following a break for this long download.

 **Difficulty level:** Intermediate (this lesson includes use of the command line and git, *but* walks you through anything needed to complete this lesson).
 Forthcoming lessons in the basics of git/GitHub and GitHub Pages will be linked here when available, and provide a good background for anyone wishing for deeper understanding of the technology used in this lesson.